-We were driving to Cenote Samula and Cenote X’keken and accidentally thought we arrived and pulled into Cenote Samula.
-I ended up being quite pleased with the mistake as Saamal is another gorgeous cenote.
+While driving to Cenote Samula and Cenote X’keken we accidentally thought we arrived and pulled into Cenote Samula.
+I ended up being quite pleased with the mistake as Cenote Saamal is another gorgeous cenote.

-A number of tour buses stop here, but the waterfalls coming in from the sides of this cenote make it even more picturesque.
+It is a lot like Cenote Ik Kil, just a little bit smaller.
+Not as many tour buses stop here opposed to other cenotes.
+The waterfalls coming in from the sides of this cenote make it even more picturesque.